reale/pre2021.reale.me/bio.md

 By delivering keynotes in conferences and meetings throughout Europe and by conducting an extensive communication campaign, I strive to be a thought leader on digital transformation and its impact on our society and culture.

-As the proud founder of Eutopian, a think tank focused on the digital citizenship, I believe in technology as an enabler for democracy.
+As the proud founder of <a href="https://eutopian.eu" target="_blank">Eutopian</a>, a think tank focused on the digital citizenship, I believe in technology as an enabler for democracy.

 Currently I live in Rome, Italy.